Valparaiso Moraine: History

-The Valparaiso Moraine formed as the first major moraine of the Cary substage of the Wisconsin Glacial period (10,000-50,000 years before present).
-There are three minor moraines that have been identified in northeastern Illinois, the Minooka, Rockdale, and Manhattan.
+The Valparaiso Moraine formed as the first major moraine of the Cary substage (30,000 years before present) of the Wisconsin glaciation.
+There are three minor moraines that have been identified in northeastern Illinois: the Minooka, Rockdale, and Manhattan.
 Within the arc created by the Valparaiso Moraine are two younger Cary substage moraines of the Tinley Moraine and the Lake Border Moraine.
 Younger still is the Port Huron system, which occurs in the northern portion of the Lake Michigan Basin.
-The Cary substage dates to around 30,000 years before present.

 Location

 Map of the southwestern coast of Proglacial lake Lake Chicago at the Valparaiso Moraine.

 The Valparaiso system includes five moraines north of Chicago.
 The most northerly reach is to the headwaters of the Fox River in Waukesha County, west of Milwaukee.
-The moraine angles to the south and east, reaching the headwaters of the Des Plaines River west of Kenosha, Wisconsin, in the county of the same name.
-The moraine forms a major portion of the eastern divide of the Fox River Basin and then the western bank of the Des Plaines River.
+The moraine angles to the south and east, reaching the headwaters of the Des Plaines River west of Kenosha, Wisconsin.
+The moraine forms a major portion of the eastern divide of the Fox River basin and then the western bank of the Des Plaines River.
 The moraine continues southward along the Des Plaines River following the route of the modern Tri-State Tollway (I-294) around the west side of Chicago.
 Where the Des Plaines River bends to the west and forms the Illinois River, the moraine angles south and east, continuing along I-294 towards Chicago Heights.
 In this area, the moraine has widened out towards the south and east, becoming a broad plain covering large portions of Will and Kankakee counties.

 Turning eastward, the moraine enters Indiana.
 The moraine is 17 mi wide as it passes through Lake County, Indiana, covering nearly half of the county's midsection.
 As it passes through Porter County, Indiana, it is under the city of Valparaiso, from which it derives its name.
-Through Indiana, the moraine forms a "continental divide" between the drainage of the Great Lakes and the Gulf of Mexico by the Mississippi River.
+Through Indiana, the moraine forms a continental divide between the drainage of the Great Lakes and the Gulf of Mexico by the Mississippi River.

-The moraine then turns northeast, passing just north of La Porte, Indiana, through the county of the same name.
+The moraine then turns northeast, passing just north of La Porte, Indiana.
 Upon entering Michigan the moraine forms much of the shoreline of Lake Michigan northward through St. Joseph.
 From here northward the moraine angles more eastward, missing Holland and passing through Grand Rapids, finally ending in a mingling of inter-lobe moraines about 50 mi northwest of Grand Rapids in Montcalm County.